markstringer-dti/markstringer-dti.github.io/dti.md

 Of course, experts weren't born magically knowing what they're capable of.
 They had to learn over time.
 And it's the same with teams.

 Teams, including the product owner will initially tend to plan too much.
-Of course, it's essential for this to be clear at the end of every sprint.
+Of course, it's to make this clear at the end of every sprint.
 "We planned thirty things.
 We finished twenty things.
 Do you think there's much point in planning more than about twenty-five things this sprint?"

 Here's something I hope that all the people involved with the team can understand.
 This include the developers and the product owner.
 Let's look back to the previous planning meeting.
 When we got to the point where were discussing issues number 21, 22, 23, but especially when we were discussing numbers 26, 27, 28, we were just wasting our time.
 Because we were talking about things that just weren't going to happen in that sprint.